 If your property has potential for a roof or ground mounted array, we still recommend exploring both options: installing on-property panels and joining a community solar farm.
 Each has its benefits and setbacks, and folks have different preferences of how they want their solar journey to look!

 You do not need to live in the same town as your CSF; you simply need to live in the same utility territory.
 This means the exact location of the array is not always determined when you sign a contract.
-ReVision works with landowners all over the state of Maine to provide future CSF members a cost-efficient and viable location for the solar array.
+ReVision works with landowners all over Maine and New Hampshire to provide future CSF members a cost-efficient and viable location for the solar array.

 The total membership is different for every farm and will be determined based on the size of shares owned.
 Typically CSFs have between 100-200 members, limited by the land and how many panels can be installed.